PixelatedPlayer/CSC-17A/README.md

 # CSC-17A Fall 2018
-RCC CSC 17A Mark Lehr
-Programming C++ Objects
+Chris Schlenker CSC 17A with Mark Lehr @ RCC Programming C++ Objects